FailAcademy/learning/wdp-vancouver/_slides/week-01/04a-html-forms-audio-video.md

 # Button Element

-Last but not least, you're probably going to want some way for the user to submit the form data.
+Last but not least, you're probably going to want some way for the user to submit the data in your form.

-For that, we have the `<button>` element
+For that, we have the `<button>` element:

 ```html
 <button type="submit">Submit Form</button>